wolfSSL/wolfBoot/IDE/Renesas/e2studio/RA6M4/Readme_wSCE.md

 Magic:    WOLF
 Version:  02
 Status:   00
-Tail Mgc: BOOT
+Trailer Magic: BOOT

 === Update Partition[00090000] ===
 Magic:    WOLF
 Version:  01
 Status:   70
-Tail Mgc: BOOT
+Trailer Magic: BOOT
 ```
 You can see "Current Firmware Version : 2".
-The state is Success("00") and Tail Magic number becomes "BOOT".
+The state is Success("00") and Trailer Magic number becomes "BOOT".
 You can also see flashing each LED light in 5 second at this new version.